I-ROCKŪ forever eliminates the need to send your plastics to the landfill!

 in 1998, where upon he started I-ROCKŪ Industries, Inc.

 In 1978, Murray Fox became one of the founders fathers of the National Recycling Coalition (NRC), an organization dedicated to promoting recycling and is currently a Life Member and a Honary Board Member.
 In 1994, he setup a trust fund to enable the NRC to give out environmental/recycling oriented scholorships at its annual Congress.
-Murray Fox is also a Life Member of the Iowa Recycling Association and every year they give out an award in his honor recognizing innovative recycling in Iowa.
-Mr. Fox also serves as Vice President, Fox Engineering Inc. (a Maryland company).
+Murray Fox was also a Life Member of the Iowa Recycling Association and every year they give out an award in his honor recognizing innovative recycling and reuse in Iowa.
+Mr. Fox also served as Vice President, Fox Engineering Inc. (a Maryland company).

 |Mr. Conte is Chairman and CEO of Ecoboard Holding's Inc., a plastic extruder with plants in New York and Florida.
 Mr. Conte was President of Pure Tech Plastics from 1992 to 1998 and in that capacity was responsible for all facets of the business.
 This included five PET recycling facilities in the Northeast as well as the construction of several plants in the Far East that were licensed from Pure Tech.
 From 1989 to 1991, Tony founded and was COO of Alcon Enterprises, an independent supplier of services and parts to the food and beverage industries.|